rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationSnapshot.md

 - There is a single argument of type DeleteUnmanagedSnapshotsInput.
 - Returns RequestSuccess.
-### deletevapps
-Delete vApp snapshots.

-- There is a single argument of type DeleteVappSnapshotsInput.
-- Returns DeleteVappSnapshotsReply.
 ### filesetdownloadfiles
 Download files from a fileset backup